 Ingredients Original Wiener Schnitzel Recipe

-• bread crumbs (without any salt or any spices, the best is to make your own, see below)
+bread crumbs (plain, unseasoned, the best is to make your own, see below)

 Cooking Instructions Original Wiener Schnitzel Recipe